0x2E757/Pateo/README.md

 ### Form basic example

 There are multiple ways to use `Form` class in you application.
-Let's get started with local form that exists just in terms of component lifecycle.
+Let's get started with a local form that exists just in terms of the component's lifecycle.

 Create `exampleform.tsx` with `ExampleForm` component:
 ```typescript